isabella232/journey-optimizer-learn.en/help/introduction/key-capabilities-and-user-interface.md

 level: Beginner
 ---

-# Overview of the key capabilities and the user interface
+# Key capabilities and the user interface

 Understand the Journey Optimizer's key capabilities and personas.
 Learn how to navigate the user interface.